FourcanAbdullah/3D_Reconstruction/README.md

 ````

 ### For GPU-enabled machines
-Add the following as the first entry under `"runArgs"`:
+If not already there add the following as the first entry under `"runArgs"`:

 ```json
 "runArgs": [